gorandalum/fluent-result/README.md

 Programming with exceptions can be both tedious and error-prone.
 Checked exceptions gives much boilerplate code, while unchecked exceptions can be the source of errors if they are let loose in the system without sufficient handling.

-Exceptions should not be used for control-flow, but in the heat of the moment it is often faster to just throw an IllegalArgumentException than encapsulating the error in the returned class.
+Also exceptions should not be used for control-flow, but in the heat of the moment it is often faster to just throw an IllegalArgumentException than encapsulating the error in the returned class.
 This result library has done the encapsulation of the error for you, making your control flow more fluent and exception-free.

 The introduction of Optional was a great step forward for Java, but as a class it does not make it any easier to return and handle error situations.
-The Result-class from this library is inspired from the Optional-class providing much of the same functionality, enabling utilization of chaining and lambdas for a more fluent style of programming.
+The Result classes from this library is inspired from the Optional-class providing much of the same functionality, enabling utilization of chaining and lambdas for a more fluent style of programming.

 ## Usage